-So, before you go out and invest in a new two year contract for a 4G phone make sure you do research on the 4G coverage around you.
+So, before you go out and invest in a new two-year contract for a 4G phone make sure you do research on the 4G coverage around you.
 So, where is 4G available?
 You research coverage testing the phone over the 30 day period before you commit to the new contract or by search other dead zone complaints on Deadcellzones.com.
 Here are some 4G phones on Sprint and T-Mobile if you are confident that you have a solid connection nearby.
-We still the the T-Mobile G2 is by far the best 4G phone on the market with its tethering capabilities.
+We still the T-Mobile G2 is by far the best 4G phone on the market with its tethering capabilities.

-If you don't have a reliable 4G connection near your home or office the huge processor speeds your new phone has doesn't really matter.
+If you don't have a reliable 4G connection near your home or office the huge processor speeds your new phone has don't really matter.
 If you use primarily WiFi on your smartphone then 4G or HSPA+ will not make a huge difference either.
 If you live in a rural area of a city that does not have 4G yet don't waste your time.
-Our research has shown that 3G and 4G HSPA+ compatible phones are typically sufficient for accessing data on the small phone screens.
+Our research has shown that 3G and 4G HSPA+ compatible phones are typically sufficient for accessing data on small phone screens.
 There are very few compelling reasons why you would want a 4G phone on AT&T 4G phones or Verizon at this time when WiFi is the most reliable means of getting data access.
 T-Mobile HSPA+ and Sprint are much happier 4G customers.
 These customers are because they have few customers competing for access and data on the network.